+The Hearing Officer will prepare a written determination regarding the findings of fact and the determination regarding responsibility for each allegation.
 Typically, the written determination will be issued within 30 business days of the hearing, though this timeline may be extended for good cause and with notice to the parties.
 The written determination will include:

-- The allegations constituting sexual misconduct; - A description of the procedural steps taken during the grievance process; - Finding of facts supporting the determination; - Conclusions regarding the application of the Policy to the facts; - A statement of, and rationale for the result of each allegation including findings, sanctions, and remedies; and - Procedures for appeal.
+- The allegations constituting sexual harassment; - A description of the procedural steps taken during the grievance process; - Finding of facts supporting the determination; - Conclusions regarding the application of the Policy to the facts; - A statement of, and rationale for the result of each allegation including findings, sanctions, and remedies; and - Procedures for appeal.